 HINDI CINEMAS IN LOS ANGELES

 There are only 10,296 native Hindi speakers in Los Angeles County but Bollywood films have long been popular far beyond the borders of Mumbai.
 The NAZ 8 in Lakewood (just outside Little India) almost exclusively shows Bollywood films (with English subtitles).
 Right now Chashme Baddor, Ek Thi Daayan, Himmatwala, Kai Po Che, Nautanki Saala, Rangrezz, and Shootout At Wadala are showing.
-Occasionally the theater also show films from Afghanistan, China, Hollywood, Iran, Korea, Pakistan, the Philippines, Sri Lanka, and Taiwan.
+Occasionally the theater also shows films from Afghanistan, China, Hollywood, Iran, Korea, Pakistan, the Philippines, Sri Lanka, and Taiwan.
 The AMC Orange 30 in Orange also usually has a Bollywood film in its roster.

 JAPANESE CINEMA IN LOS ANGELES

 Today there are only 57,376 Angelenos who speak Japanese as a first language (obviously tens of thousands more ethnically Japanese Angelenos speak English as a first language).
 The Japan America Theater at the Japanese American Cultural & Community Center in Little Tokyo opened in 1983 — in 2001 it was re-named George and the Sakaye Aratani/Japan America Theatre.
 To this day it hosts a variety of programs including Japanese films.
-I caught a Korean film there too during the Little Tokyo Korea Japan Festival although that may’ve been a one-off event.
+I caught a Korean film there too during the Little Tokyo Korea Japan Festival although that proved to be been a one-off event.

-Taiwan’s Ministry of Culture, as part of their mission to promote Taiwanese culture overseas, oversees the Taiwan Academy which operates branches in numerous countries.
+Taiwan’s Ministry of Culture, as part of its mission to promote Taiwanese culture overseas, oversees the Taiwan Academy which operates branches in numerous countries.
 The Los Angeles branch, Taiwan Academy in Los Angeles, opened in Westwood (at 1137 Westwood Blvd.) in 2014 and is open from 9 am to 6 pm, Tuesday through Saturday.
-Their programing includes free music, dance, lectures, food in Westwood and occasionally, the Diamond Bar Public Library.
+Their programming includes free music, dance, lectures, food in Westwood, and occasionally, the Diamond Bar Public Library.
 I was told, too, that there are free Taiwanese films every Thursday and that if one shows up early enough, usually free pizza!
 (The Korean Cultural Center, Los Angeles has Korean movie nights on the same night which have been known to offer pastries and coffee beforehand — you decide).
-On 1 May 2015 the Taiwan Academy in Los Angeles is organizing the Taiwan Films in Retrospect.
+On 1 May 2015, the Taiwan Academy in Los Angeles is organizing the Taiwan Films in Retrospect.
 The academy is served by Big Blue Bus‘s 1, 2, 3M, 8, 12, and Rapid 12 lines; Culver City Bus‘s Route 6 and Rapid Route 6; Metro‘s 2/302, 305, 734, and Valley/Westside Express lines; and LA DOT‘s 431, 534, and 573 Commuter Express lines.
 For the incredibly patient, 2035 is the unlikely date that the Purple Line Subway to the Sea(or at least toward the sea) is scheduled to arrive.

 VIETNAMESE CINEMAS IN LOS ANGELES

-The Southland is home to 225,158 native Vietnamese speakers – two thirds which live in Orange County.
+The Southland is home to 225,158 native Vietnamese speakers – two-thirds of which live in Orange County.
 Little Saigon was once home to the Thu Do, which replaced the Edwards Westbrook Theater and showed Vietnamese, Chinese, and French films in the early 1990s.
 In 1994 it showed Mùi đu đủ xanh (The Scent of Green Papaya) and director Tran Anh Hung and star Trân Nu Yên-Khê were in attendance.
 The theater closed around 1996.
 I’m not aware of any Vietnamese theaters currently locally operating.